Work for an SME

 What skills are sought by SMEs

-To impress potential employers, it's crucial to understand their desired skills and show how you can contribute to their business.
-You cannot assume they're familiar with higher education so you must explain your academic studies and highlight the advantages of hiring a graduate.
+To impress potential employers, it's crucial to understand their desired skills.
+Show how you can contribute to their business.
+You cannot assume they're familiar with higher education.
+You must explain your academic studies and highlight the advantages of hiring a graduate.

-SMEs prioritise the same skills as larger companies, but they hold even greater importance in smaller settings where you'll use them consistently.
+SMEs prioritise the same skills as larger companies, but hold more importance in smaller settings where you'll use them consistently.
 Provide evidence for each of these skills in your CV or application:

 - Self-motivation/proactivity